1) Don’t suffer alone

 If you have not received any joy from the phone call, the next step is to put the complaint in writing.
 Detail each point that you were not happy with during the move.
 Write in a clear and concise way.
 Avoid any unnecessary comments about the company or the team who carried out the removal.
 If in doubt about whether to send an email or a letter, send both.
 Some companies do prefer a letter in writing regarding a complaint than an email.
 With bigger companies, the complaints procedure is usually detailed on their website.

 4) Contact BAR

-Some of the bigger removal companies will be a member of BAR.
-If you’ve suffered a loss, damage towards property or want to complain about the service you’ve received, you’ll be able to contact BAR, who will look to a solution towards your complaint.
+Some of the bigger removal companies will be a member of a larger association of removers.
+If you’ve suffered a loss, damage towards property or want to complain about the service you’ve received, look to contact this larger association, who will look to a solution towards your complaint.

 The court system can only be used if you have suffered a financial loss of some kind.
 Taking a case to court can be very expensive, so think carefully before going down this route.
 If you win, there’s the possibility that you could get much more than the original financial loss that you’ve suffered.
 However, if you lose, you would need to pay the solicitor and the court costs.